Aevyz/Cloud-Based-Data-Processing/notes/2b_data_centers.md

   - [Cloud Pros and Cons](#cloud-pros-and-cons)

-Datacenters offer hardware and software, that allows customers to make use of their (virtualized) computing resources and services.
+Data centers offer hardware and software, that allows customers to make use of their (virtualized) computing resources and services.

-- Datacenters are vendors that rent servers and computing resources
+- Data centers are vendors that rent servers and computing resources
   - Anyone can rent
 - Fine grained pricing model
   - Pay as you go